 Mistakes to Avoid

 Hiring a translator who is not properly trained in the medical field can lead to disastrous results.
 An unqualified translator is more likely to make mistakes when translating vital documents.
 Bilingual medical professionals should also not act as medical translators.
-Even if they have a level of fluency in a particular language, that proficiency is usually acquired at home, not through a formal education.
+Even if they have a level of fluency in a particular language, that proficiency is usually acquired at home, not through formal education.
 It may be tempting to outsource your medical translation needs to technology, but the risks increase exponentially if machine translation is used.
 Machine translation may give a general understanding of the text it’s translating and even come to the rescue when there is need of a medical translation quickly in a medical setting and no qualified translators are readily available, but isn’t considered appropriate to produce any official medical documents.
-If a translation engine makes a mistake when working with medical text, the confusion and consequences caused by a misunderstood word can be serious.
+If a translation engine makes a mistake when working with medical text, the confusion, and consequences caused by a misunderstood word can be serious.